 \paragraph{Baselines.} We compare \ourmethod{} to several baselines with the main goal of achieving a high reward using as few function evaluations as possible.
 Our primary point of comparison is ELBO-based SVGPs.
 We consider two approaches for inducing point locations: \begin{enumerate*} \item optimizing inducing point locations via the ELBO (denoted as {\bf ELBO}), \item placing the inducing points using the strategy proposed by \citet{moss2023inducing} at each stage of ELBO optimization (denoted as {\bf Moss et al.}). \end{enumerate*} The latter offers improved BO performance over standard ELBO-SVGP in BO settings, yet---unlike our method---it exclusively targets inducing point placement and does not affect variational parameters or hyperparameters of the model.
 In addition, we compare to BO using exact GPs using $2,000$ function evaluations as the use of exact GP is intractable beyond this point due to the need to \textit{repeatedly} fit models.

-\paragraph{Acquisition functions and BO algorithms.} For \ourmethod{}, we test the versions based on both the Expected Improvement (EI) and Knowledge Gradient (KG) acquisition functions as well as the batch variant.
+\paragraph{Acquisition Functions and BO algorithms.} For \ourmethod{}, we test the versions based on both the Expected Improvement (EI) and Knowledge Gradient (KG) acquisition functions as well as the batch variant.
 We test the baseline methods using EI only.
 On high-dimensional tasks (tasks with dimensionality above 10), we run \ourmethod{} and baseline methods with standard BO and with trust region Bayesian optimization (\turbo{}) \citep{turbo}.
 For the largest tasks (Lasso, Molecules) we use acquisition batch size of 20 ($q=20$), and batch size 1 ($q=1$) for all others.

-\paragraph{Implementation Details and Hyperparameters.} We will provide code to reproduce all results in the paper in a public GitHub repository.
+\paragraph{Implementation Details and Hyperparameters.} Code to reproduce all results in the paper is available at \url{https://github.com/nataliemaus/aabo}.
 We implement \ourmethod{} and baseline methods using the GPyTorch~\citep{gardner2018gpytorch} and BoTorch~\citep{balandat2020botorch} packages.
 For all methods, we initialize using a set of 100 data points sampled uniformly at random in the search space.
 We use the same trust region hyperparameters as in~\citep{turbo}.
 In \cref{sec:mol-tasks-guac-init}, we also evaluate an additional initialization strategy for the molecular design tasks.
 This alternative initialization matches prior work in using $10,000$ molecules from the GuacaMol dataset~\cite{GuacaMol} rather than the details we used above for consistency across tasks, but does achieve higher overall performance.